StydeNet/enlighten/README.md

 php artisan migrage
 ```

+> It's important to create a different connection for Enlighten to avoid having the info deleted or not persisted when
+> using the database migration traits included by Laravel.

 ## Advanced configuration
 To "group" your tests-classes as "modules", you can use a regular expression to find all the classes that match with a given pattern: